jonimatix/Mercedes_Benz_Greener_Manufacturing/README.md

     - Kfold
     - Stratified Kfold on bin y
     - Group Kfold on all cat cols
-  - Features
+  - Preprocess
-    - give lower weights to single value cols and duplicates cols that appear in the dt_train
     - drop dup cols in dt_all
       - rename dt_train and dt_test only dup cols
       - rename dt_train and dt_test only single value cols
     - mark the duplicated rows
     - PCA, ICA, TSNE, SVG
+  - Features
+    - give lower weights to single value cols and duplicates cols that appear in the dt_train
-    - user PPtree in R
+    - use PPtree in R
     - feature interaction
     - TargetMean, remember to:
       - remove outlier